hazelcast/hazelcast-reference-manual/src/Multicast.md

   <network>
 ```

-Pay attention to the `multicast-timeout-seconds` element. `multicast-timeout-seconds` specifies the time in seconds that a member should wait for a valid multicast response from another member running in the network before declaring itself as the leader member (the first member joined to the cluster) and creating its own cluster.
+Pay attention to the `multicast-timeout-seconds` element. `multicast-timeout-seconds` specifies the time in seconds that a member should wait for a valid multicast response from another member running in the network before declaring itself the leader member (the first member joined to the cluster) and creating its own cluster.
 This only applies to the startup of members where no leader has been assigned yet.
 If you specify a high value to `multicast-timeout-seconds`, such as 60 seconds, it means that until a leader is selected, each member will wait 60 seconds before moving on.
 Be careful when providing a high value.
-Also be careful not to set the value too low, or the members might give up too early and create their own cluster.
+Also, be careful not to set the value too low, or the members might give up too early and create their own cluster.